 - Article from the Earth Museum at the University of Western Australia [pdf].
 Good photo.

-- Shards of zebra rock: a large image from Ben and Andrea's travel blog.
+- Shards of zebra rock: an image from Ben and Andrea's travel blog.

 article about Zebra Rock by Jan and Max Hedger.